jverzani/JGUI.jl/README.md

 b[:value]			# "new label"
 ```

-When a property, say ':prop' is looked up a search for
+When a property, say ':prop', is looked up a search for
 either a `getProp` or `setProp` method is made.
 Though not exported, save for `getValue` and `setValue`
-this can be useful when using the property in a callback.
+these function can be conveniently employed when using the property in a callback.

 ## signals

 The basic `connect` method is used to connect a callback to an
 event.
-The syntax follows Qt's signals and slots.
-It can take two
+The syntax follows Qt's signals and slots usage.
+It can take
-forms: `connect(receiver, signal, obj, slot)` or `connect(receiver,
+two forms: `connect(receiver, signal, obj, slot)` or
-signal, slot)`, where `slot` is a function.
-In the first instance, the
+`connect(receiver, signal, slot)`, where `slot` is a function.
+In the
-call is `slot(obj, vals...)` and the second, just `slot(vals...)`
+first instance, the call is `slot(obj, vals...)` and the second, just
-where `vals...` depends on the signal: the basic `valueChanged` signal
+`slot(vals...)` where `vals...` depends on the signal: the basic
-passes in the value; whereas, a button's `clicked` signal has no value passed.
+`valueChanged` signal passes in the value; whereas, a button's
+`clicked` signal has no value passed.

 Widgets have different signals defined.
 Mostly the names follow a
 small subset of those for the corresponding Qt widget (hence the names